 - Stop spinning: Figure out what customers and brands really matter for your team’s success, brush up on Pareto Principle and apply it mercilessly.
 Learn how to say no to a brand manager who has $15K to spend in 2017 and needs your team to build a plan with three scenarios.
 LOL!

-- Speed up the time: Standardize budgeting and planning and automate reporting to get operational insights into your business in real time.
+- Speed up lead times: Standardize budgeting and planning and automate reporting to get operational insights into your business in real-time.
 These activities should take no more than 10% of your team’s capacity.

 Scientists believe black holes can be harnessed and become our future source of energy.
 May your black hole fuel your passion and inspire you to make a difference!